Poems, embroideries and other texts made in self-defence

 (Please note you can view the full version of this film at Armour Documentary)

-Armour is a project that uses words and stitches to explore the ways we protect ourselves.
-It is a collaboration with veterans of armed conflict and with people who have lived experience of homelessness.
+Armour was a project that used words and stitches to explore the ways we protect ourselves.
+It was a collaboration with veterans of armed conflict and with people who have lived experience of homelessness.
 We asked people to describe their personal “armour”, physical and mental.
 Artworks inspired by gambesons, the quilted jackets worn under suits of armour, were made out of rust dyed fabric and embroidered with poems, and other writings.

 We asked people to describe their personal “armour”, physical and mental.
 And to imagine what might happen if was taken off.
 That spark of imagining is what gave life to these poems.
 Out of much heart-searching, during the art and poetry workshops, came many pieces of writing.
 Some were embroidered, or inscribed on suits of armour made of cloth.

 Although we all need protection, sometimes protection becomes a problem.
 Armour can be extremely heavy, it limits sight, sound, touch – and emotions.
 In the poem Sir Galahad by Tennyson, the crucial moment comes when the famous warrior realises if he is to let in love, he must remove his armour.
 But to do so is fearful as well as freeing.

 Defences fail and life falls into a dark disarray